ExistensialReset/flowmosr/systemic/SRS_AND_OPTIONAL_RESOURCE_ALLOCATION.md

 It exists only while it:

 - Feels light
 - Encourages gratitude
 - Strengthens relationships
 - Does not mechanize appreciation

 If it becomes a burden,
 it must dissolve.

 ---

 ## 12. SRS as a Living Social Art

 SRS is not a score, not a currency, not a ladder.
-It is a delicate, ephemeral social art, a ritual of recognition and gratitude within the Node.
+It is a delicate, ephemeral social art, a ritual of recognition and gratitude within the design.
 It exists to amplify connection, appreciation, and joy, while remaining light, temporary, and relational.

 - **Ephemeral gestures:** SRS flows like applause, a nod, a shared smile.
 Points appear, circulate, and fade—never permanent, never ownership-bound.
 - **Peer-to-peer expression:** Every token is an intentional gift, given freely, received openly, and never demanded.
 The act of giving is as important as the act of receiving.
-- **Ritualized creativity:** Nodes are encouraged to experiment—ceremonial acknowledgments, playful symbols, small privileges, or tokens of delight.
-Examples: front-row seat at a Node gathering, a special treat at communal coffee, a moment of recognition during a shared meal.
+- **Ritualized creativity:** Designs may experiment—ceremonial acknowledgments, playful symbols, small privileges, or tokens of delight.
+Examples: front-row seat at a gathering, a special treat at coffee, a moment of recognition during a shared meal.
-- **Bound by principle, liberated in form:** The structure ensures baseline immunity, ephemeral decay, and positive-only flows, but the form—how SRS is celebrated, displayed, or enacted—is left to the creativity of the Node.
+- **Bound by principle, liberated in form:** Structure ensures baseline immunity, ephemeral decay, and positive-only flows, but the form—how SRS is celebrated, displayed, or enacted—is left to creativity.
 - **A living conversation:** SRS is not measured by quantity alone.
 Its meaning emerges in the social weave—the gratitude shared, the joy sparked, the unseen contributions acknowledged.

 > In essence, SRS is a practice of communal artistry: small acts of recognition made visible, fleeting, and playful, always returning to the invisible heartbeat of mutual care that underpins Flow.